 - Possibilities of expansion and connection of external devices

 - Automatic registration of events in a non-volatile archive

 - Embedded automatic selftest system

 - Access to the system parameters via RS-485 interface (optional Ethernet)

-- PVC-01 Control Panel – used to set up parameters of the Yantar RPM and display results
+- PVC-01 Control Panel – used to set up the Yantar radiation monitor parameters and display results

 - MKC-A03 Handheld radiation monitor – used to search for and localize, identify and measure the detected ionizing radiation source dose rate